Abhilash001/Shell-scripts/README.md

 Click "Download" to download in ZIP format, then extract it in your computer.

 ##Using the shell scripts
 You will have to set the PATH variable for all scripts to work anywhere.
-First, go to the folder containing all the script files.
+First, go to the folder containing all the script files in this repository.
 Then type

 `mkdir ~/bin`